Second Friday Lunchbox Lecture Series

-Saturdays, May 17, July 19, August 16, September 20, 2014; Noon-4pm
+Saturdays, August 16 and September 20, 2014; Noon-4pm

 Check out these family-friendly reenactors in character as Civil War soldiers.
 Ask them about their gear, Civil War battles, and what it took to be a Civil War soldier.
 Join us at noon for a 45-minute interactive presentation designed for families or just stop by anytime after that to chat.
+Admission is free.

 Sponsored by the Kenosha Garden Railroad Society.

 About the Saturday, August 16 program – 10am-4pm

 Taylor’s Battery living history group will display and discuss authentic Civil War artifacts outside the Museum.
 Watch demonstrations of loading a cannon, ask questions about the war, and take your photo with the group and cannon.
 Admission is free.